Iribov/xiphium-documentation/docs/Greenhouse/Greenhouse_Planning/GHPA.md

 ---
 # Greenhouse Planning Action (GHPA)

+## Purpose
 Table containing the planning of the greenhouse.
 A planning is made per [order](../../Tissue_Culture/Order.md).
 If plants from different orders are planted together in [Greenhouse_Field](../Greenhouse_Field.md), the planning is still maintained per order.
-Production numbers syncronized from [Greenhouse_Field](../Greenhouse_Field.md) will be split to the planning action in ratio of the amount of plants in their related [order](../../Tissue_Culture/Order.md).
+Production numbers synchronized from [Greenhouse_Field](../Greenhouse_Field.md) will be split to the planning action in ratio of the amount of plants in their related [order](../../Tissue_Culture/Order.md).

+## The bigger picture
+Planning the greenhouse actions per step (rather than the old 'total time in greenhouse' planning) creates better estimates for production, which is useful for account managers, as well as an automatic work list for the greenhouse.

+## Key relationships
+- [Order](../../Company/Order/Order.md): to get some its core information (Crop/Plant Code, Incoming Week, Delivery Week)
+- [Prot_Lines](Prot_Lines.md): to know what action to perform
+- [Prot_Component](../../Tissue_Culture/Prot_Component.md): to know the parameters/details of that action for this Crop/Plant Code
+- `Spaces` (only when an action is planned for a specific space)

+- The relation to [Greenhouse_Field](../Greenhouse_Field.md) and [Mutations](../Mutations.md) runs via the Order relation.
+## Core Fields
+- `Status`: displays the status of the action.
+- `Activity`: Indicates what action has to be done.
+- `Cycle Days`: Amount of time the plants has to grow/stay put after the action has been performed.
+- `Date Planned`: The date this action has been planned for
+- `Date Realized`: The (last) date this action has actually been done
+- `Plants Planned`: Amount of plants planned for this action
+- `Plants Realized`: Amount of plants actually done/realized.
+- `Temperature Day`: Ambient temperature requirement for the plant during/after this action at night.
+- `Temperature Night`: Ambient temperature requirement of the plant during/after this action at night.
+- `GHPA_IDM_Previous`: links back to its previous action.
+Makes it easier to go through the 'chain' of actions to update the planning.

-## Status
+### Status
 The status of the Greenhouse Planning Action (GHPA) can be 1 of the following 4:
 1. Planned
 2. Done